knockout/knockout/documentation/component-loaders.md

 ## Controlling precedence

-If you want your custom loader to take precidence over the default loader (so it gets the first opportunity to supply configuration/values), then add it to the *beginning* of the array.
-If you want the default loader to take precidence (so your custom loader is only called for components not explicitly registered), then add it to the *end* of the array.
+If you want your custom loader to take precedence over the default loader (so it gets the first opportunity to supply configuration/values), then add it to the *beginning* of the array.
+If you want the default loader to take precedence (so your custom loader is only called for components not explicitly registered), then add it to the *end* of the array.

 Example: